Inverse matrices

 In other words, linear independence is needed for a matrix to be invertible, and it is enough to take care of condition 1.

 Let's look at the second condition.
-Consider the set of all output vectors of the matrix; that is, the set of all vectors $A\vec v$, where $\vec v$ is any vector.
-Because $A\vec v$ can be any linear combination of $A$'s columns, this is in fact the span of $A$'s columns.
+Consider the set of all output vectors of the matrix; that is, the set of all vectors Av, where v is any vector.
+Because Av can be any linear combination of A's columns, this is in fact the span of A's columns.

 From here, we split this into 3 cases.
 We can assume that the columns are linearly independent, because we will need that anyway for the first condition.